responsible-ai-collaborative/aiid/README.md

 MONGODB_CONNECTION_STRING=
 MONGODB_REPLICA_SET=
-GATSBY_EXCLUDE_DATASTORE_FROM_BUNDLE=1 # specific to Netlify, for large sites
+GATSBY_EXCLUDE_DATASTORE_FROM_BUNDLE=1 # specific to Netlify, for large sites GATSBY_CPU_COUNT=2 # limits the number of Gatsby threads, helping with deployments stability
 ```
 ### Github Actions
 Two workflows take care of deploying the Realm app to both `production` and `staging` environments, defined in `realm-production.yml` and `realm-staging.yml`.
 Each workflow looks for environment variables defined in a Github Environment named `production` and `staging`.